amyasnikov/validity/docs/features/webhooks.md

 If you need it, you may download the results using the link provided in the webhook and possibly calculate your own statistics based on the raw results data.

 !!! info
     Someone may ask why email notifications are not implemented.
-The answer is simple: NetBox itself has no email delivery subsystem and it's just not a purpose of Validity: to build this subsystem from scratch
+The answer is simple: NetBox itself has no email delivery subsystem, and it's just not a purpose of Validity: to build this subsystem from scratch

     You always can set up some other system for sending emails triggered by an incoming webhook from NetBox.